-- Immediately reports all COVID-19 cases of County employees, independent contractors, and Non-County employers to their Departmental Personnel Contact. - Immediately relays COVID-19 case notifications to affected independent contractors and other employers present in their workplace. - Immediately investigates possible workplace related factors and conditions using the County Incident Investigation Form to determine what contributed to the risk of COVID-19 exposure and take corrective actions to reduce exposure to COVID-19 hazards. - When appropriate, and delegated by the Departmental Personnel Contact, coordinates COVID-19 testing when required due to outbreak conditions. - Works with Departmental Personnel Contact to assist with contact tracing activities when COVID-19 cases occur. - Reviews and documents workgroups/tasks/sites likely to be impacted by COVID-19 exposures, if not already completed. - Communicates with staff and ensures compliance with COVID-19 prevention work practices. - Monitors prevention strategies for effectiveness and makes corrections where needed. - Performs periodic assessments of the worksite and work practices to ensure compliance. - Monitors the workspace for adequate disinfection supplies and voluntary respirators and re-stocks before they are depleted. - Knows which of their employees are fully vaccinated and do not need to wear a face covering indoors in the workplace or in a vehicle with another employee. - Ensures new employees who are not fully vaccinated are provided with two face coverings. - Upon request, provides employees who are not fully vaccinated with a respirator for voluntary use and without retaliation. - Takes immediate and individual follow-up action with staff that do not comply with face covering requirements using the Notice of Non-Compliance with COVID-19 Prevention Program Form. - Trains staff on this Program and department-specific protocols and documents it on a training roster. - Allows staff the time to perform cleaning practices and screening activities. - Responds to staff concerns about this Program and exposures.
+- Immediately reports all COVID-19 cases of County employees, independent contractors, and Non-County employers to their Departmental Personnel Contact and follows all required steps in Attachment 9. - Immediately relays COVID-19 case notifications to independent contractors and other employers if they were on the premises at the same worksite as an identified COVID-19 case. - Immediately investigates possible workplace related factors and conditions using the County Incident Investigation Form to determine what contributed to the risk of COVID-19 exposure and take corrective actions to reduce exposure to COVID-19 hazards. - Note departmental safety coordinators can assist with investigation and corrective action implementation while departmental personnel contacts can provide detailed case information - Performs periodic inspections of the worksite and work practices to ensure compliance with COVID-19 exposure prevention. - Ensures that identified corrective actions are implemented after a COVID-19 case investigation. - When appropriate, and delegated by the Departmental Personnel Contact, coordinates COVID-19 testing when required due to outbreak conditions. - Works with Departmental Personnel Contact to assist with contact tracing activities when COVID-19 cases occur. - Reviews and documents workgroups/tasks/sites likely to be impacted by COVID-19 exposures, if not already completed. - Maintains records of vaccination or exemption status of their direct reports. - Communicates with staff and ensures compliance with COVID-19 prevention work practices. - Monitors prevention strategies for effectiveness and makes corrections where needed. - Monitors the workspace for adequate disinfection supplies and voluntary respirators and re-stocks before they are depleted.

-- Provides or makes available this Program to staff. - Knows and follows response procedures if employees report they are ill and instructs the employee to stay home. - Requests contractor/vendor COVID-19 prevention procedures for review prior to starting work. - Where applicable, provides contractors and vendors with this program and sitespecific work procedures and requires contractors to follow them unless their protocol is more stringent. - · Keeps copies of any shared programs at each job site.
+- Knows the vaccination status of their employees. - Ensures new employees who are not fully vaccinated are provided with two face coverings. - Upon request, provides employees who are not fully vaccinated with a respirator for voluntary use and without retaliation. - Takes immediate and individual follow-up action with staff that do not comply with face covering requirements using the Notice of Non-Compliance with COVID-19 Prevention Program Form. - Trains staff on this Program and department-specific protocols and documents it on a training roster. - Allows staff the time to perform cleaning practices and screening activities. - Responds to staff concerns about this Program and exposures. - Makes the Program available to staff. - Knows and follows response procedures if employees report they are ill and instructs the employee to stay home. - Provides employees with a close contact with precautions to take during quarantine (Attachment 13).
+These precautions are also provided on the Health Services website (https://cchealth.org/covid19/providers/pdf/Home-Quarantine-Instructions-for-Close-Contact.pdf) - Requests contractor/vendor COVID-19 prevention procedures for review prior to starting work. - Where applicable, provides contractors and vendors with this program and sitespecific work procedures and requires contractors to follow them unless their protocol is more stringent. - Keeps copies of any shared programs at each job site.